 Let’s explore this.

 Many topics are political and the US is a hyper-political society.
-It’s much more political than any other place I’ve lived in… and I’ve lived on three continents.
+It’s much more political than any other place I’ve lived in… and I’ve lived in 8 countries on three continents.
 Sometimes I find it exhausting, to be honest.

 Because things in the US are so political, it might seem like the Black Lives Matter movement and the current protests are political in nature…but I don’t think that’s right.